-Attrition can be due to a lot of factors — better pay elsewhere, working style incompatibility, etc. But there’s one reason in particular that takes a big piece of the cake, and we don’t discuss it nearly often.
+Attrition can be due to a lot of factors — better pay elsewhere, working style incompatibility, or shifting personal priorities.
+But there’s one reason in particular that takes a big piece of the cake, and we don’t talk about it nearly enough.

-7 out of 10 employees would call it quits because of bad leadership.
-If your workplace is suffering from high attrition rates, a lack of leadership skills and emotional intelligence could be one of the reasons.
-Notably, it might not always seem like a leadership crisis because surface numbers, trends, and the business trajectory look good.
-After all, without good leadership, how would an organization remain in the positive?
+So if your workplace is suffering from high attrition rates, a lack of leadership skills and emotional intelligence could be a major contributor — even if surface-level numbers, trends, and business trajectory look fine.
+After all, without good leadership, how would an organization stay in the positive?

 How do leadership skills and emotional intelligence intersect?

 So then what’s the key to good leadership?
 Good emotional skills.
 That’s right!
 Leadership skills and emotional intelligence go hand in hand.
-The general stereotype is that a leader needs to be firm, stoic, and strict to get the job done.
-But leaders who are all work and no heart might succeed at crushing the goals but wouldn’t succeed at creating a loyal team.
-Treating employees as people first, understanding their professional needs, and also connecting with them as people.
+The old stereotype is that a leader needs to be firm, stoic, and strict to get the job done.
+But leaders who are all work and no heart might succeed at crushing goals, yet struggle to create a loyal, motivated team.
+Treating employees as people first, understanding their needs, and connecting with them as humans is what builds longevity.

 Here’s how adding emotional intelligence to the mix can strengthen your leadership skills: